Table Mountain walk April 2019

 note 1 - Linda B. lending a hand just as a girl's boot became stuck in some deep mud, not far from the parking area.

-note 2 - I could barely hear the girl cry; it was instead a quiet whimper.
-I assumed she had accidentally banged her knee against a rock, or the rugged lava, while playing with other kids.
+note 2 - I could barely hear the girl cry; it was more like a whimper.
+I assumed she had accidentally banged her knee against a rock, or the rugged lava, while playing with other kids.....there were some other kids around but they ran off uphill.
 She was no doubt part of a larger group having a picnic just below this amazing field of flowers.
-We first saw this large family from a distance.

 Phantom Falls is a 164 ft. drop, one of three adjacent falls which spill into rugged Coal Canyon.
 People in the old days thought the rock 'looked like coal', but it's really basalt.
-Table Mountain is a 'basaltic plateau', a term you can no doubt use to impress your friends at parties !
+Table Mountain is a 'basaltic plateau'.

 |Linda and Robin||wildflower mix|